-Summary Schedule of Prior Audit Findings

-Year Ended September 30, 2019
+Summary Schedule of Prior Audit Findings Year Ended September 30, 2020

-Reference Number Finding Status 2018-001 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.
+Reference Number Finding Status 2019-001 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.
 Unresolved.
-See Finding 2019-001.
+See Finding 2020-001.
 Condition - Management does not have detailed, consistent month-end or year-end close processes to ensure the general ledger accounts are reconciled and financial statements are fairly stated.
-Effect The financial statements lack consistency from month to month and may not reflect the actual results of operations of the Hospital.
+The financial statements lack consistency from month to month and may not reflect the actual results of operations of the Hospital.
 The financial statements may contain errors which are not detected Misappropriation of assets may occur and not be detected.
-Cause - The Hospital does not have a detailed, consistent month-end or year-end close process to: Review, analyze and value the collectability of patient accounts receivable Ensure timely posting of charges and cash receipts Reconciliation of general ledger accounts
+Cause - The Hospital does not have a detailed, consistent month-end or year-end close process to: Review, analyze and value the collectability of patient accounts receivable Ensure timely posting of charges and cash receipts Reconciliation of general ledger accounts Journal entries are not reviewed and approved by supervisor with adequate supporting information.

-Summary Schedule of Prior Audit Findings

-Year Ended September 30, 2019
+Summary Schedule of Prior Audit Findings (Continued) Year Ended September 30, 2020

-Reference Number Finding Status 2018-002 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial report.
+Reference Number Finding Status 2019-002 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial report.
 Unresolved.
-See Finding 2019-002.
+See Finding 2020-002.
 Condition - The Hospital relies on its auditors to prepare the external financial statements and related notes to the financial statements.
 Under auditing standards generally accepted in the United States of America, auditors cannot be considered part of the Hospital's internal control structure and, because of limitations of the Hospital's small accounting staff, the design of the Hospital's internal control structure does not otherwise include procedures for the preparation of external financial statements.
 Effect - Potentially material misstatements in the financial statements and related notes to the financial statements could occur and not be prevented or detected by the Hospital's internal control structure.
 Cause - The Hospital has not designed internal control procedures for preparing external financial statements.